adomani/advents/descriptions_with_tests.md

 ### Description

-Both parts involved sorting 5-card hands of cards following an order naturally described as
+Both parts involve sorting 5-card hands of cards following an order naturally described as
 * first a lexicographic ordering of the frequency of each card in each hand;